-As in previous years, the questionnaire asks you about nexus-creating activities for sales tax purposes.
+As in previous years, the questionnaire asks you about nexus-creating activities for income tax and sales tax purposes, deductions for state and local income taxes, conformity to federal I.R.C.§338(h)(10) elections, conformity to the I.R.C.§108 exclusion of income from discharge of indebtedness, the tax treatment of intangible holding companies, and whether your state employs a throwback and/or throwout rule.
 In addition, it asks you to indicate the extent of your state's conformance to the Streamlined Sales and Use Tax Agreement.

 Your responses, along with the responses we receive from other states, will be published by COMPANY, a leading publisher of international, federal, and state tax analysis.
-More information about COMPANY can be found at xxxxx.
+More information about COMPANY can be found at EMAIL.

-Please return your questionnaire to us by January 31, 2014.
-Your completed excel spreadsheet should be emailed to me at xxxxxxxxx.
+Please return your questionnaire to us by January 31, 2015.
+Your completed excel spreadsheet should be emailed to me at NAME@EMAIL.